(Revised January 2014)

 - How long has this company been selling long-term care insurance?

-- What Nursing Homes, RCF/RCFEs, Home Care providers, and Hospice Facilities are near my home and covered by the policy?
+- What Nursing Homes, Residential Care Facilities/Residential Care Facilities for the Elderly and Home Care providers, are near my home and covered by the policy?

 - What are my choices for: Daily Maximum, Lifetime Maximum, Elimination Period and Inflation Protection?